What should I know about COVID-19?

 What are the steps to take to create a plan?

 - Make a telehealth advance care planning appointment with your healthcare provider.
-If you haven’t talked with your provider already, try to make an appointment to discuss advance care via phone, video, etc. Your provider may not be able to schedule these types of appointments right now, but don’t let that hold you up in continuing this process.
-Note, if you have Medicare, you can receive two 30-minute advance care planning visits through telehealth (physician reimbursement codes, 99497 and 99498).
+If you haven't talked with your provider already, try to make an appointment to discuss advance care via phone, video, etc..
+Your provider may not be able to schedule these types of appointments right now, but don't let that hold you up in continuing this process.
+If you have Medicare, you can receive two 30-minute advance care planning visits through telehealth (physician reimbursement codes, 99497 and 99498).
 Assessment of and advance care planning for a patient with cognitive impairment is also covered (physician reimbursement code 99483).
-If you have some other type of health coverage, be sure to check with your health plan to see if these services are covered.
+If you have some other type of health coverage, check with your health plan to see if these services are covered.

 - Choose a medical decision maker (a healthcare proxy).
 This person will speak for you if you cannot speak for yourself.
 Choose someone you trust to follow your wishes and understand what is best for you.
 With COVID-19, most healthcare systems are not allowing healthcare proxies to join you in the exam room.
 However, they may be able to connect you via phone, so it’s still important to make sure they are aware of your wishes.
 You can assign your healthcare proxy using a state-approved form or as a part of your advance directive.

 - Complete a COVID-19 Addendum.
 You can use the attached COVID-19 Addendum to decide what kind of care you want if you are diagnosed with COVID-19.
-Make sure that any preferences you note in your COVID-19 Addendum are consistent with your Advance Directive.
-For example, if you have determined you do not want to be resuscitated, then you must also fill out the state-specific Do Not Resuscitate order.
-To complete your COVID-19 Addendum, you must sign it, have witnesses sign it and make sure to attach it to your state-specific Advance Directive.
+Make sure any preferences you note in your COVID-19 Addendum are consistent with your Advance Directive.
+For example, if you have determined you do not want to be resuscitated, then you must fill out the state-specific Do Not Resuscitate order.
+To complete your COVID-19 Addendum, be sure to follow your state’s laws for certifying your state’s advance directive.
+For example, some states require two witnesses or notarization.
 You can fill out the COVID-19 Addendum online now.

 - Determine whether a POLST form is in order.
 A POLST (Portable Orders Life-sustaining Treatment) form is for patients with serious medical conditions, whose healthcare professionals would not be surprised if they died within 1–2 years.
 A POLST form is optional, and intended for people who want to make their treatment decisions clear including whether they would like CPR, mechanical ventilation, or to be admitted to the ICU.
 Many patients living with advanced dementia or who are in nursing homes are eligible for a POLST.
 You can check with your healthcare provider to see if they will issue you a POLST without your having to visit them in person.
 Since a POLST is a doctor's orders, it carries more weight than an advance directive.